-(2) Calculated as leased area divided by total available area, in each case as at 31 December or 30 June, as the case may be, and expressed as a percentage.
+Calculated as leased area divided by total available area, in each case as at 31 December or 30 June, as the case may be, and expressed as a percentage.

-(3) Calculated as gross profit for the relevant business segment divided by gross revenue for the relevant business segment, in each case as shown in note 25.1 to the Annual Carve-Out Financial Statements and note 16 to the Interim, Carve-Out Financial Statements.
+Calculated as gross profit for the relevant business segment divided by gross revenue for the relevant business segment, in each case as shown in note 25.1 to the Carve-Out Financial Statements, note 29.1 to the 2018 Financial Statements and note 15 to the Interim Financial Statements.
 The total gross profit margin is calculated as gross profit divided by gross revenue.

-(4) Calculated as profit for the period before finance costs, finance income, depreciation and amortisation, impairments and write downs, and fair value gain or loss on investment properties.
+Calculated as profit for the period before finance costs, finance income, depreciation and amortisation, impairment charges on property, plant and equipment, and fair value gain or loss on investment properties.

-(5) Calculated as total borrowings outstanding divided by the total value of Aldar Investments' asset management portfolio which is the sum of the fair value of its investment properties and the book value of its property and equipment.
+Calculated as total borrowings outstanding divided by the total value of Aldar Investments' asset management portfolio which is the sum of the fair value of its investment properties and the book value of its property and equipment.
 This APM is included because Aldar Investments' policy is to maintain this ratio below 40 per cent.

-(6) Calculated as total assets less total liabilities.
+Calculated as total assets less total liabilities.
 This APM is included because Aldar Investments has covenanted in certain of its borrowings to maintain a minimum tangible net worth of AED 4 billion.